French–Habsburg rivalry: Italian Wars

 The Italian Wars were a long series of wars fought between 1494 and 1559 in Italy during the Renaissance.
 The Italian peninsula, economically advanced but politically divided between several states, became the main battleground for European supremacy.
-The conflicts involved the major powers of Italy and Europe, in a series of events that followed the end of the 40-years long Peace of Lodi agreed in 1454 with the formation of an Italic League.
+The conflicts involved the major powers of Italy and Europe, in a series of events that followed the end of the 40-year long Peace of Lodi agreed in 1454 with the formation of an Italic League.

 The collapse of the alliance in the 1490s left Italy open to the ambitions of Charles VIII of France, who invaded the Kingdom of Naples in 1494 on the ground of a dynastic claim.
 The French were however forced to leave Naples after the Republic of Venice formed an alliance with Habsburg Austria and Spain.

-An important consequence of the League of Venice was the political marriage arranged by Maximilian I, Holy Roman Emperor for the son he had with Mary of Burgundy: Philip the Handsome married Joanna the Mad (daughter of Ferdinand II of Aragon and Isabella of Castile) to reinforce the anti-French alliance between Austria and Spain.
+An important consequence of the League of Venice was the political marriage arranged by Maximilian I, Holy Roman Emperor for his son, through Mary of Burgundy, Philip the Handsome who married Joanna the Mad (daughter of Ferdinand II of Aragon and Isabella of Castile) to reinforce the anti-French alliance between Austria and Spain.
 The son of Philip and Joanna would become Charles V, Holy Roman Emperor in 1519 succeeding Maximilian and controlling an Habsburg empire inclusive of Castile, Aragon, Austria, and the Burgundian Netherlands, thus encircling France.

-The Treaty of Cateau-Cambrésis(1559), which put an end to the Italian Wars, had mixed results: France renounced its claims to territories in Italy, but gained certain other territories, including the Pale of Calais and the Three Bishoprics.
+The Treaty of Cateau-Cambrésis (1559), which put an end to the Italian Wars, had mixed results: France renounced its claims to territories in Italy, but gained certain other territories, including the Pale of Calais and the Three Bishoprics.

+The Italian Wars also coincide with the Spanish conquest of Iberian Navarre, where France supported the King of Navarre (from the French House of Albret) against the Spanish Habsburgs.
+The result of this was the Spanish conquest of much Navarre south of the Pyrenees, but the French kept Navarre north of the Pyrenees.
+The Kingdom of Navarre would later be inherited by the Bourbons, and later united with France through personal union during the ascension of Henry IV.

+French Wars of Religion

+During the French Wars of Religion, France was split into several factions.
+Spain supported the French Catholics.
+In the Treaty of Joinville, Spain agreed to provide monetary and military support to the Catholic League.
+When the Protestant King of Navarre laid siege to Paris, Spanish commander, the Duke of Parma, helped relieve the city on behalf of the Catholics.
+Spain also occupied territory in Brittany during the Brittany Campaign.
+When the King of Navarre became King of France (as Henry IV), he declared war on Spain.
+This war was ended with the Peace of Vervins.